Letters From Swaziland

 Venice was quite restful as there are no autos there.
 Transportation in Venice is either by foot or by ferry lines which operate like bus lines.

-It was a nice combination of snow covered Alps and calm clear lake.
+It was a nice combination of snow-covered Alps and calm clear lake.
 One day I rode by a cable car to sit high on the mountain above the lake.
 It was a beautiful day and being spring the mountainsides were covered with flowers.
-Switzerland has surpassed anything yet in natural beauty.
+Switzerland has surpassed anything yet in my travels in terms of natural beauty.

-From there we thumbed to Interlaken and then to a tiny village called Lauterbrunnen in the high Alps.
+From Vitznau we thumbed to Interlaken and then to a tiny village called Lauterbrunnen in the high Alps.
 But weather was bad and one could only get occasional views of the high Alps.
 Nearby was the famous Eiger that has taken the lives of 27 mountaineers who have attempted to climb its north face.
-From Vitznau we thumbed north through Bern and Basel, up the Rhine Valley on the German side and then crossed at Strasbourg into France.
+From Lauterbrunnen we thumbed north through Bern and Basel, up the Rhine Valley on the German side, and then crossed at Strasbourg into France.
 From there we took the train into Paris.

-On the way the train passed through some of the area that once made up the western front of the 1914-18 war especially the Marne where the great battle of 1914 was fought and Chateau Thierry where the Armenians were in 1918.
+On the way the train passed through some of the area that once made up the western front of the 1914-18 war especially the Marne where the great battle of 1914 was fought and Chateau Thierry where the Americans fought in 1918.
 It is now green quiet countryside much like you would find in Michigan.

 London, England